Digital Wellbeing Apps for Daily Habits (iPhone, 2026)

 Habit Doom is the most direct fit for the digital wellbeing plus daily habits category.
 The app combines a habit tracker and an iOS app blocker that share state.
 Selected apps stay locked at the ManagedSettings system level until daily habits are completed.
 The two layers are not separate features bolted together.
 They are designed as a single mechanic.

-The trade-off is that Habit Doom expects the user to define habits.
-For users wanting a wellbeing app that only blocks distractions without prompting habit building, Habit Doom is more than they want.
-For users wanting both layers integrated, Habit Doom is the cleanest fit in 2026.
+The trade-off is that Habit Doom expects you to define habits.
+If you want a wellbeing app that only blocks distractions without nudging you toward habit building, this is more than you asked for.
+Want both layers integrated?
+It is the cleanest fit in 2026.
 See how Habit Doom works for the mechanic.

 2. Apple Screen Time + Health app: The built-in combination